Who will be at your hearing:

 The Minister's counsel will ask you questions about the facts of the appeal.
 They can also ask questions about the documents filed by the Minister or by you.

 If you have a counsel, they will then ask you questions.
 If you do not have a counsel, the member may ask you questions to clarify your testimony.
 You may also tell what you think is important about the facts of the appeal.
-The member can ask you questions needed to help decide your appeal at any time during the hearing.
+The member can ask you questions needed to help decide the appeal at any time during the hearing.

 4. Witnesses will testify